rbarbalat/Cypher/README.md

       ```

-* Returns a  lists of dictionaries containing the members of a team
+* Returns a list of dictionaries representing the members of the team with the specififed id.

     * `GET /api/teams/<int:id>/members`